ceilfors/notes/notes/Effective_workflow_forms_positive_feedback_loop.md

 ## Backlinks
 * [[Ahrens, How to Take Smart Notes]]
-	* Zettelkasten has a workflow, and [[Well-defined workflow forms positive feedback loop]]
+	* Zettelkasten has a workflow, and [[Effective workflow forms positive feedback loop]]
 * [[Workflow trumps willpower]]
-	* When it comes to creative works, workflow is a way for us to define our environment. [[Well-defined workflow forms positive feedback loop]], hence, not only having a good workflow will help us perform our tasks, but it will also provide a motivational loop for us to continue the tasks.
+	* When it comes to creative works, workflow is a way for us to define our environment. [[Effective workflow forms positive feedback loop]], hence, not only having a good workflow will help us perform our tasks, but it will also provide a motivational loop for us to continue the tasks.
 * [[Zettelkasten enables constant focus on interesting materials]]
-	* [[Luhmann always worked on something easier and interesting]], and that is made possible because [[Well-defined workflow forms positive feedback loop]].
+	* [[Luhmann always worked on something easier and interesting]], and that is made possible because [[Effective workflow forms positive feedback loop]].
 The zettelkasten consists of a well-defined workflow, therefore allowing the practitioners to focus on interesting and easier things.
 This is good to keep yourselves motivated.

 <!-- #evergreen #habit -->